 Meaning of Operating Activities:

-Operating activities are the operations of a company directly associated with furnishing its commodities and/or services to the marketplace.
-These are the enterprise’s focus trading pursuits, such as producing, allocating, retailing and marketing a good or service.
+Operating activities are the functions of a company directly associated with furnishing its commodities and/or services to the marketplace.
+These are the enterprise’s focus on trading activities such as producing, allocating, retailing and marketing a good or service.

 Operating activities are the principal source of revenue and expenditure in a firm.
 Hence, the determination of cash flows from operating activities demands special consideration.